williamjturkel/H3885G-FW25/Wk10/README.md

   - **Computational Bias**: Did the AI's internal knowledge bias its interpretation of the relationship when it wasn't explicit in the source text?
 - **Key Point**: **Representing** relationships computationally is the most challenging primitive, as it requires the highest level of interpretation from the AI.

+# Activity 2: The Network Visualization App (50 Min)

+## Table Activity: Illustrating the Structure

+- **Task**: Generate a visualization app to display the network JSON created in Activity 1.
+- **Procedure**:
+  1. **Define Visualization Prompt**: Use Vibe Coding to generate a **single-file HTML app** that includes **a text input area for pasting Network JSON data** (the output from Activity 1).
+The prompt must request the use of a graphing library to render a force-directed network graph when a button is clicked.
+  2. **Execute**: Paste the JSON output from the Network Extractor (Activity 1) into the Visualization App's input field, and view the graph in the preview window.
+  3. **Analyze**: Inspect the resulting network graph.
+Which nodes are most central (highest influence)?
+Which nodes are poorly connected?
+- **Goal**: Connect the **Illustrating** primitive (the graph) back to the **Comparison** primitive (analyzing which relationships are most frequent).

+# Debrief: Visualization as Argument

+## Reading the Network Graph

+- **Observation**: The visualization is an argument.
+The placement, size, and clustering of nodes are not objective; they are determined by the visualization algorithm (which the AI chose).
+- **Critical Question**: Did the graph reveal something about the data that you could not see in the JSON text? (e.g., two historical figures you didn't realize were central to a military action).
+- **Measurement**: There are precisely defined measures of degree centrality, clusters (communities) and other network properties we discussed in this class.
+One modification of the Network Visualization App might be to have it calculate these measures and output one or more CSV files.
+- **Final Primitive**: This activity concludes the cycle of scholarly primitives—from **Discovering** (Wk 01) to **Illustrating** (Wk 10).

+# Any questions?